psfaro/sql-docs/docs/relational-databases/system-stored-procedures/managed-backup-sp-backup-config-schedule-transact-sql.md

 ##  <a name="Arguments"></a> Arguments
  @database_name
- The database name for enabling managed backup on a specific database.
-If NULL or *, then this managed backup applies to all databases on the server.
+ If set to NULL the settings will be applied at instance level(apply to all new databases created on the instance)

  @scheduling_option
  Specify 'System' for system-controlled backup scheduling.
-Specify 'Custom' for a custom schedule defined by the other paratmeters.
+Specify 'Custom' for a custom schedule defined by the other parameters.

  @full_backup_freq_type
  The frequency type for the managed  backup operation, which can be set to 'Daily' or 'Weekly'.